Wild Sky Wilderness: Legislative history

 The Wild Sky Wilderness required several legislative attempts before becoming law, despite broad local support.
 Prior to 2007, the Wild Sky bill was blocked in committee by Representative Richard Pombo of California, who was not reelected in 2006.
 President George W. Bush had been receptive to the proposal.

 In February 2007, Senator Patty Murray and Rep. Rick Larsen introduced legislation to designate the Wild Sky as wilderness.
 The bill then passed the House and had been approved by the Senate Energy and Natural Resources Committee.
 Before the bill came to the Senate floor, however, it was put on hold by Oklahoma Republican Tom Coburn, and never reached a vote.

 The Consolidated Natural Resources Act of 2008, creating the Wild Sky Wilderness, was passed by the U.S. Senate on April 10, 2008, and then passed the U.S. House of Representatives a little less than three weeks later on April 29.
 President Bush signed the Wilderness into law on May 8, 2008.

 Private land

 When the Wild Sky Wilderness was first proposed, about 2000 acre of private land (inholdings) were within its boundaries.
 Since 2003 the Wilderness Land Trust and Cascade Land Conservancy have purchased about one-third of this amount.
 Efforts continue to acquire the remaining inholdings.

+In 2023, the Wilderness Land Trust transferred 345 acre near Silvertip Peak into the Wild Sky Wilderness.